Manuscript Appraisal Services

 Note: Many agents make an assessment about whether to see a complete manuscript on the basis of a cover letter, synopsis and the first two or three chapters.
 Often they have made the decision within the first couple of pages.

-If you would like to discuss your work in detail, we recommend that you supplement your appraisal with a structured one-hour consultation.
+If you would like to discuss your work in detail, we recommend that you supplement your appraisal with a structured fifty minute consultation.
 (Availability varies.
-Consultations are conducted by phone, though one-to-one meetings or via Skype.)
+Consultations are conducted by phone, through one-to-one meetings or via Zoom or Skype.)